brmson/yodaqa/doc/HIGHLEVEL.md

 type of the answer etc.), a copy of the question analysis in the Question view and (maybe) copy of the search result information in the Result view.

-There is not much of a point of this intermediate CAS right now, but we may insert additional stages here that will analyze candidate answers in more depth, produce and consider supporting evidence, etc.
+## Answer Analysis

+This phase runs a variety of analytics on the **CandidateAnswerCAS** that extracts various features, matches them to the Question view, possibly produces and considers supporting evidence, etc.  Confidence rating is issued to each answer based on this.

 ## Answer Merger